 I can’t imagine a more horrible irony.
 On Tuesday, January 22, New York Governor Andrew Cuomo ordered that the spire of the One World Trade Center be lit pink.
 The reason why?
 To celebrate the passage of a new law that radically liberalizes abortion in New York State – in some cases allowing abortion up until the moment of birth, permitting non-doctors to perform abortions, and removing recognition of preborn babies older than 24 weeks as potential homicide victims.

-The new One World Trade Center is built on the same ground where thousands of innocent Americans – including eleven unborn babies – lost their lives on 9/11.
+The new One World Trade Center is built on the same ground where thousands of innocent Americans – including unborn babies – lost their lives on 9/11, and another who lost his or her life in 1993.
 The new building is supposed to stand as a symbol of America’s resilience in the face of evil, a memorial to those who lost their lives.
-Yards away from the building, the 9/11 memorial explicitly honors the “unborn child” of each of those eleven pregnant women who died on that infamous day.
+Yards away from the building, the 9/11 memorial explicitly honors the “unborn child” of each pregnant woman who died there.

 And yet, Gov. Cuomo – who considers himself a Catholic – had the gall to use this self-same building to “celebrate” a profoundly divisive and extreme law that will ensure that far more innocents will lose their lives in the coming years in New York.
 Bizarrely, this is the same man who announced last fall that – “in solidarity with Pope Francis” – he was going to end the death penalty in New York.
 Get that?
 He’s with Pope Francis on not giving lethal injections to convicted murderers – but innocent unborn babies?
 That’s a different story.